rricharz/pi-top-setup/README.md

 **Screen**

 On the pi-top version 2 the brightness keys work with out-of-the-box Raspbian Stretch.
-On the pi-top version 1 see *Enable the brightness keys* below.

-You can control the screen brightness and the timeout before the screen blanks with the command pt-brightness.
+You can control the screen brightness and the timeout before the screen blanks also with the command pt-brightness.
 To get information on how to use pt-brightness, type

 ```